 Stonehill’s deserved reputation for the quality of its liberal arts education is enhanced by top-notch career preparation.
 About 88% of Stonehill students utilize the Career Development Center for individual consultations on career advising, mock interviews, access to on-campus recruitment fairs, and more.
-And it works—over the past three years, 94% of Stonehill grads were employed, in graduate school, or volunteering within one year.
+And it works—97% of Stonehill grads in the Class of 2018 were employed, in graduate school, or volunteering within one year of graduation.

 A unified community of global citizens